PlagueHO/CosmosDB/docs/Get-CosmosDbCollectionSize.md

 ## SYNOPSIS

-Return the size/usage properties associated with a collection in a CosmosDB database.
+Return the size/usage properties associated with a collection in a Cosmos DB database.
 While not officially documented, the below contains the list of properties and their expected usage:

 collectionSize  : Size of the entire collection, including indexes.